AIFlames/Flames/README.md

 # 🔥FLAMES: Benchmarking Value Alignment of LLMs in Chinese

+🎉 **[News] We have been accepted to NAACL 2024 Main Conference!**

 Flames is a highly adversarial benchmark in Chinese for LLM's harmlessness evaluation developed by Shanghai AI Lab and Fudan NLP Group.
 It contains:

 * **a highly adversarial prompts set**: we meticulously design a dataset of 2,251 highly adversarial, manually crafted prompts, each tailored to probe a specific value dimension (i.e., Fairness, Safety, Morality, Legality, Data protection).
-Currently, we release 1,000 prompts for public use (**Flames-1k-Chinese**).
+Currently, we release 1,000 prompts for public use (**Flames_1k_Chinese**).
 * **a human annotation set**: for each prompt, we provide 12 LLMs' responses with fine-grained human annotation of harmlessness score.
 This can be used for finetuning as well as reward modeling.
 * **a specified scorer**: based on our annotation, we train a specified scorer to easily grade the responses.
 (Coming soon)